 If a power-driven vessel (A) is approaching your boat (B) head-on and there is a risk of collision, you must both alter course to starboard so that you can pass each other on the port side.

 A vessel overtaking another boat should maneuver around it decisively and safely so as to leave it adequate room to continue on its course.

 In order to operate a craft safely, you’ll need to keep these key points from the Collision Regulations in mind.

-Remember that in order to legally operate a boat in Canadian waters, you are required to have your Pleasure Craft Operator Card with you at all times.
-Get your boating licence online and make the most of our group discounts!
+Remember that in order to follow Canadian boating regulations, you are required to have your Pleasure Craft Operator Card with you at all times.
+Get your boating license online and make the most of our group discounts!